ahdinosaur/rustforge-2025-rust-in-color/slides.md

 ## Come play with me

-Find me later, I have LEDs and microcontrollers you can play with.
+Find me, I have LEDs and microcontrollers you can play with.

 ---
 layout: center
-class: text-center
 ---

 ## Thanks for listening